Stein Neural Sampler: KSD neural sampler

-If we choose the appropriate kernel and prevent our generated samples from going to infinity, the KSD-NS is theoretically sound.
-However, in practice, the performance of our model usually deteriorate as dimension goes higher.
-In the next section, we introduce the Fisher divergence neural sampler, which expands RKHS to $\cL_2$ space to better deal with the curse of dimensionality.
+By choosing the appropriate kernel, the KSD-NS is theoretically sound.
+However, in practice, the performance of our model might deteriorate as dimension goes higher.
+In the next section, we introduce the Fisher divergence neural sampler, which expands RKHS to $\cL_2$ space to have better discriminative power in higher dimensions.

-\section{Fisher Neural Sampler}
+\section{Fisher neural sampler}

 The ease of computation for kernel methods does not come free.
-RKHS is a relatively small function space and the expressive power of kernel function in RKHS decays when dimension goes higher.
-In generating images, empirical performance of MMD-GAN \citep{li2015} is usually not comparable to more computationally intensive GANs like Wasserstein GAN \citep{arjovsky2017wasserstein, gulrajani2017improved}.
+RKHS is a relatively small function space and the expressive power decays when dimension goes higher.
+For instance, in generating images, empirical performance of MMD-GAN \citep{li2015} is usually not comparable to more computationally intensive GANs like Wasserstein GAN \citep{arjovsky2017wasserstein, gulrajani2017improved}.
+In this section, we go beyond kernels and introduce a stronger divergence between distributions.